Research as Physician-Entrepreneur Fits Student's Image of Impact

 Outside the lab, Damen is in his fourth year as a member of the Purdue men's water polo team and as a coach of the women's team.
 He is also the Public Relations Officer for the Purdue Graduate Student Government, serving graduate students across the full spectrum of disciplines and helping to address community needs.

 He appreciates the chance to better grasp the big picture of possibilities among those with heart disease, which remains the number-one cause of mortality in the United States.
-For someone like him, Damen says, the Medical Scientist Training Program, in combination with the ITC fellowship, "just opens up so many doors."
+For someone like him, Damen says, the Medical Scientist Training Program, in combination with the Bottorff fellowship, "just opens up so many doors."